-Because Percocet is so susceptible to abuse, doctors generally prescribe it for the short-term treatment of acute and severe pain.
-You can accidentally overdose on Percocet if you take it more often than prescribed or if tablets are crushed or chewed or combined with other sedatives, such as alcohol or sleeping pills.
+Because Percocet is so susceptible to misuse, doctors generally prescribe it for the short-term treatment of acute and severe pain.
+You can accidentally overdose on Percocet if you take it more often than prescribed or if tablets are crushed, chewed, or combined with other sedatives, such as alcohol or sleeping pills.

 Hypotension or hypertension

 Confusion or unusual thoughts or behavior

 Anxiety, agitation, or nervousness